mitzip/mitzip.github.io/source/_posts/2013-06-21-fossx-osx-setup-for-the-foss-mind.markdown

 [Homebrew](http://mxcl.github.io/homebrew/) does just that for OSX, [well almost](https://github.com/mxcl/homebrew/tree/master/Library/Formula).
 Additionally, I need [vim](http://www.vim.org) and [zsh](http://www.zsh.org) with all their awesome plugins.
-Of course, [git](http://git-scm.com) is a given.
-A few interpreters are also in order: PHP, Python, Node.js and Ruby.
+Of course, [git](http://git-scm.com) is a given, and a few interpreters are also in order: PHP, Python, Node.js and Ruby.
 I need Ruby to update my [octopress](http://octopress.org) blog!

 As an added bonus, <!-- more --> during my research, I [ran across](http://code2k.net/blog/2011-07-20/) a fancy